 Not so long ago, multi-generational homes were the norm in the U.S. Senior citizens lived with their sons and daughters, and young people remained in the family home years after they graduated from high school and college.
 As the decades passed, both generations began living on their own instead of cohabitating with family.
 Today, things are changing again.
-In fact, many people in the Hillsborough area are realizing that a multi-generational home can be an excellent option.
+In fact, many people in the Central New Jersey area are realizing that a multi-generational home can be an excellent option.

 A Large Home Makes Aging in Place Easier